Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Design Space of

 \section{Design Space of \ouralg}

-In this section, we will navigate through the design space of the \ouralg algorithm, specifically the $(\texttt{BranchOut}, V)$ pair.
-We propose two compatible $(\texttt{BranchOut}, V)$ pairs, which operate by sampling and selecting either from the current state or the predicted destination state, respectively.
-We also propose a gradient-based discrete guidance method as a special case of \ouralg.
+This section explores the design space of \ouralg, focusing on the $(\texttt{BranchOut}, V)$ pair.
+We introduce two compatible pairs that operate by sampling and selecting from either the current state or the predicted destination.
+Additionally, we present a gradient-based discrete guidance method.